 04 of 04

-'Kazandibi' (kah-ZAHN'-dee-bee) is another Turkish dessert classic.
-It's name means "bottom of the pan" and that's just what it is.
+Kazandibi is pudding caramelized on one side and is another Turkish dessert classic.
+Its name means "bottom of the pan" and that's just what it is.

 'Kazandibi' is actually Turkish 'chicken breast' dessert that is cooked a second time in a metal tray to caramelize one side of the pudding.
 It's very thick and usually eaten with a knife and fork.